On the homotopy of Q(3) and Q(5) at the prime 2

 In Section \ref{sec:beta} we compute several chromatic spectral sequences related to $Q(3)$ and $Q(5)$.
 Definitions are stated in Section \ref{subsec:chrom} and the technique we use is carefully laid out in Section \ref{subsec:technique}.
 Stated precisely, we compute $H^{0,*}(M_0^2 C^*_{tot}(Q(3)))$ and $H^{0,*}(M_1^1 C^*_{tot}(Q(5)))$, both of which are related to the divided $\beta$ family in the $Q(\ell)$ spectra.
 We compare these groups to Shimomura's $2$-primary divided $\beta$ family for the sphere spectrum (i.e.~the groups $\Ext^{0,*}(M_0^2 BP_*)$, reviewed in Theorem \ref{thm:Shim}).
 In Theorem \ref{thm:Q3beta} we find that $\Ext^{0,*}(M_0^2 BP_*)$ is isomorphic to $H^{0,*}(M_0^2C^*_{tot} Q(3))$, so $Q(3)$ precisely detects the divided $\beta$ family.
 In contradistinction, Theorem \ref{thm:Q5beta} and Corollary \ref{cor:Q5beta} show that the divided $\beta$ family for $Q(5)$ has extra $v_1$-divisibility.

 Finally, in Section \ref{sec:lowdim} we compute $\pi_nQ(3)$ and $\pi_n Q(5)$ for $0 \le n< 48$.
-These computations give evidence for some homotopy which $Q(5)$ detects which is not detected by $Q(3)$.
+More precisely, what we actually compute is the portion of these homotopy groups detected by connective versions of $\TMF$.\footnote{It is likely that what we are computing is a ``connective'' version of $Q(\ell)$ built out of the connective versions of $\TMF_0(\ell)$ recently constructed in \cite{HillLawson}, though we do not pursue this here.} These computations give evidence for some homotopy which $Q(5)$ detects which is not detected by $Q(3)$.

+In this paper we assume the reader has some familiarity with the theory of elliptic curves, level structures, and the stacks which parameterize these objects.
+We also assume the reader is familiar with $\TMF$, and its variants.
+To give extensive background on these subjects would take us outside of the scope of this paper.
+For the reader looking for outside resources, we recommend the 2007 Talbot conference proceedings \cite{TMF}.
+These proceedings are to be published in a forthcoming book, but an online reference is given in the bibliography.
+The expository articles contained there should point the inquiring reader in the right direction.
+This paper is itself extending computations of \cite{Behrens} and \cite{MahowaldRezk}.
+The reader is encouraged to have some familiarity with these cases before jumping into the computations contained herein.

 {\bf Acknowledgments} The authors would like to extend their gratitude to Mike Hill, Mike Hopkins, and Doug Ravenel, for generously sharing their slice spectral sequence computations of the homotopy groups of $\TMF_0(5)$.
 The first author would also like to express his debt to Mark Mahowald, for sharing his years of experience at the prime $2$, and providing preprints with exploratory computations.
 The homotopy fixed point computations were aided by a key insight of Jack Ullman, who pointed out that the slice spectral sequence agreed with the homotopy orbit spectral sequence in a range, giving us the idea to use homotopy orbits to resolve hidden extensions.
+The authors also would like to thank Agnes Beaudry and Zhouli Xu for pointing out some omissions in the low dimensional computations at the end of this paper, and the referee, for his or her careful comments on many aspects of this paper, in particular on the details of the computation of the homotopy fixed point spectral sequence for $\TMF_0(5)$.
 The authors were both supported by grants from the NSF.